Hey folks, I had a quick, quick little broadcast question here for you.

 I maintain they do.

-If you're talking about you can tell a person whether a man or not.
+If you're talking about, you can tell a person whether a man or not.

 You know manliness when you see it.

-You know competence when you see it, you know leadership when you see it.
+You know competence when you see it.

 You may not be able to define it for people.

-You know compassion, you know toughness, you know manliness when you see it, you know cowardice when you see it.
+You know cowardice when you see it.

 And these people must think we don't see it.